 How Does Western Acupuncture Work?

 There is a suggestion that acupuncture can stimulate peripheral nerves to ‘shut the gate’ and prevent pain signals travelling through to the spinal cord to the pain-appreciating areas of the brain.
-There is evidence to show that parts of the central nervous system can even be affected such as immune reactions which can alter blood pressure, body temperature and blood flow.

 Research has also shown that there is a reduction of pain linked to several types of opioids released into the central nervous system during treatment.
 As the therapy does not involve the use of traditional medicine, it should not produce any adverse reactions.